 Holding a float or kickboard out in front of you and kicking will be hard work for your knee and a great workout for you overall.
-If your knee hurts at all then stop and rest.
+If your knee hurts at all, then stop and rest.

-Placing a swim noodle under your arms and performing backstroke leg kick is another nice way to build up some strength and fitness in your legs.
+Placing a swim noodle under your arms and performing a backstroke leg kick is another nice way to build up some strength and fitness in your legs.
 It can also be performed slowly if you experience any pain or tiredness.

 I must stress again to listen to your knee.
-If it says stop then stop.
-I am a swimming teacher not a physician and my advice is based on my experience in teaching.
-Any problems with your knee should be referred back to your physician and any knee specific rehabilitation exercises should come also from your physician.
+If it says stop, then stop.
+I am a swimming teacher, not a physician and my advice is based on my experience in teaching.
+Any problems with your knee should be referred back to your physician, and any knee-specific rehabilitation exercises should also come from your physician.

-I hope I have helped and I wish you all the best.
+I hope I have helped, and I wish you all the best.